Plan your upgrade to Microsoft Dynamics 365 Server

 During an in-place upgrade, only the organization that you specify to upgrade is upgraded.
 If the deployment contains additional organizations, those organizations are disabled and are not upgraded.
 You must upgrade those organizations using the

 Import-CrmOrganization Windows PowerShell command or by using Deployment Manager.
-More information: Dynamics 365 for Customer Engagement PowerShell Reference
+More information: Dynamics 365 Customer Engagement (on-premises) PowerShell Reference

 For each organization that you upgrade, we recommend that the volume have free space that is at least three times the size of the organization database file (organizationName_MSCRM.mdf) and four times the size of the log file (organizationName_MSCRM.ldf).
 For example, if a single organization database and log file are located on the same volume where the MDF file is 326 MB and the LDF file is 56 MB, the recommended available space should be at least 1.2 GB to allow for growth ((326 x 3) + (56 x 4)).
 Notice that the database files that expand during upgrade do not reduce in size after the upgrade is complete.

 Before the upgrade, obtain the product key that you will enter during the upgrade.

 To perform a successful upgrade, the user who runs Dynamics 365 Server Setup must:

 Have an account in the same Active Directory domain as the server or servers that are being upgraded.

 Be a member of both the Deployment Administrator Role and the Dynamics 365 System Administrator Role for any organizations that will be upgraded.

 The upgrade will fail if the user who is running the upgrade has a disabled System Administrator Role.